 Our Class B common stock has ten votes per share and our Class A common stock has one vote per share.
 As a result, the holders of our Class B common stock, including our directors, executive officers, and their affiliates, are able to exercise considerable influence over matters requiring stockholder approval, including the election of directors and approval of significant corporate transactions, such as a merger or other sale of our company or our assets, even if their stock holdings represent less than 50% of the outstanding shares of our capital stock.
-As of June 3, 2022, 27,929,268 of our 108,170,725 shares outstanding were held by our directors, executive officers, and their affiliates were shares of Class B common stock.
+As of September 16, 2022, 29,182,102 of our 110,807,047 shares outstanding were held by our directors, executive officers, and their affiliates, and 25,397,274 of such shares held by our directors, executive officers, and their affiliates were shares of Class B common stock.
 This concentration of ownership will limit the ability of other stockholders to influence corporate matters and may cause us to make strategic decisions that could involve risks to you or that may not be aligned with your interests.
 This control may adversely affect the market price of our Class A common stock.